auroranil/Chat/README.md

         sudo apt-get install sqlite python-pip
         sudo pip install flask bcrypt flask-bcrypt flask-socketio sqlalchemy flask-sqlalchemy

-        # Run server on port 5000 as specified in the first argument
+        # Run server on port 5000 as specified in the second argument.
+        # This will create config.py, which will store the configuration
+        # settings in a function.
         python server_app 5000
 * Open `android_app` gradle project in either Android Studio or Eclipse with the gradle plugin.
 * Install android application on your phone and run the app.